open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 The Lambda layer supports the Java 11 (Corretto) Lambda runtime.
 It does not support the Java 8 Lambda runtimes.
 For more information about supported Java versions, see the OpenTelemetry Java documentation.

-Note: The Java Auto-instrumentation Agent is in the Lambda layer - Automatic instrumentation has a notable impact on startup time on AWS Lambda and you will generally need to use this along with provisioned concurrency and warmup requests to serve production requests without causing timeouts on initial requests while it initializes.
+**Note:** The Java Auto-instrumentation Agent is in the Lambda layer - Automatic instrumentation has a notable impact on startup time on AWS Lambda and you will generally need to use this along with provisioned concurrency and warmup requests to serve production requests without causing timeouts on initial requests while it initializes.

+By default, the OTel Java Agent in the Layer will try to auto-instrument all the code in your application.
+This can have a negative impact on the Lambda cold startup time.

+We recommend that you only enable auto-instrumentation for the libraries/frameworks that are used by your application.

+To enable only specific instrumentations you can use the following environment variables:

+    * OTEL_INSTRUMENTATION_COMMON_DEFAULT_ENABLED - When set to false, disables auto-instrumentation in the Layer, requiring each instrumentation to be enabled individually.
+    * OTEL_INSTRUMENTATION_[NAME]_ENABLED - Set to true to enable auto-instrumentation for a specific library or framework.
+[NAME] should be replaced by the instrumentation that you want to enable.
+The full list of available instrumentations can be found in this link.

+For example, to only enable auto-instrumentation for Lambda and the AWS SDK, you would have to set the following environment variables:

+    ```bash
+    Copy
+    OTEL_INSTRUMENTATION_COMMON_DEFAULT_ENABLED=false
+    OTEL_INSTRUMENTATION_AWS_LAMBDA_ENABLED=true
+    OTEL_INSTRUMENTATION_AWS_SDK_ENABLED=true
+    ```

 <!-- prettier-ignore -->
 {{% /tab %}}